HOME Back

 Roll up roll up—the Toyosu tuna auction

 Tsukiji Fish Market's iconic tuna auction was one of its most popular attractions.
 Visitors would line up every day well before 5 a.m. to see buyers bid for tuna landed that morning.
 Those keen to observe the tuna auction at Toyosu will still have to rise early, but tickets are not available on a first-come, first-served basis and must be applied for in advance.
 Once the application period closes, participants will be chosen by lottery and notified of the results by email.
-Each application can list up to 3 people.
-Only 27 visitors per day will be accepted.
+You can find detailed information about the application process here .
+Even if you are unable to make a reservation or are not selected in the lottery, you can still view the auction and the entire market from behind the panoramic windows on the upper floor.

 ©Tokyo Metropolitan Government